juxor/afaq/markdown/secA2.md

 A.5.3](secA2.md#seca53)).
 This position flows naturally from anarchist theory, unlike the idea of individual acts of violence:

-> _ "to bring about a revolution, and specially the Anarchist revolution[, it] is necessary that the people be conscious of their rights and their strength;
+> _"to bring about a revolution, and specially the Anarchist revolution[, it]
+> is necessary that the people be conscious of their rights and their
-it is necessary that they be ready to fight and ready to take the conduct of their affairs into their own hands.
-It must be the constant preoccupation of the revolutionists, the point towards which all their activity must aim, to bring about this state of mind among the masses . . .
-Who expects the emancipation of mankind to come, not from the persistent and harmonious co- operation of all men [and women] of progress, but from the accidental or providential happening of some acts of heroism, is not better advised that one who expected it from the intervention of an ingenious legislator or of a victorious general . . . our ideas oblige us to put all our hopes in the masses, because we do not believe in the possibility of imposing good by force and we do not want to be commanded . . .
-Today, that which . . . was the logical outcome of our ideas, the condition which our conception of the revolution and reorganisation of society imposes on us . . . [is] to live among the people and to win them over to our ideas by actively taking part in their struggles and sufferings."_ [Errico Malatesta, _"The Duties of the Present Hour"_, pp. 181-3, **Anarchism**, Robert Graham (ed.), pp. 180-1]
+> strength; it is necessary that they be ready to fight and ready to take the
+> conduct of their affairs into their own hands.
+It must be the constant
+> preoccupation of the revolutionists, the point towards which all their
+> activity must aim, to bring about this state of mind among the masses . . .
+> Who expects the emancipation of mankind to come, not from the persistent and
+> harmonious co-operation of all men [and women] of progress, but from the
+> accidental or providential happening of some acts of heroism, is not better
+> advised that one who expected it from the intervention of an ingenious
+> legislator or of a victorious general . . . our ideas oblige us to put all
+> our hopes in the masses, because we do not believe in the possibility of
+> imposing good by force and we do not want to be commanded . . .
+Today, that
+> which . . . was the logical outcome of our ideas, the condition which our
+> conception of the revolution and reorganisation of society imposes on us . .
+> . [is] to live among the people and to win them over to our ideas by
+> actively taking part in their struggles and sufferings."_ [Errico Malatesta,
+> _"The Duties of the Present Hour"_ , pp. 181-3, **Anarchism** , Robert
+> Graham (ed.), pp. 180-1]

 Despite most anarchists' tactical disagreement with propaganda by deed, few would consider it to be terrorism or rule out assassination under all